Source Code of Arduino Package

 mkdir out

-6. Build the board support package using the following command:
+6. Build the board support package using the following command: <br>

 ./mk_ide_pkg.pl -o out -v 1.1.1

-The board support package can be found under the out folder, with a flash_tool directory containing the upload tool, and a mt7697 folder containing the essential board supporting code and libraries.
+The board support package can be found under the `out` folder, with a **flash\_tool** directory containing the upload tool, and a **mt7697** folder containing the essential board supporting code and libraries.

-The Upload Tool
+## The Upload Tool <a href="#sourcecodeofarduinopackage-theuploadtool" id="sourcecodeofarduinopackage-theuploadtool"></a>

 The upload tool uploads the compiled sketch and it's written in Python.
-You can find the tool source code in https://github.com/MediaTek-Labs/mt76x7-uploaderarrow-up-right.
+You can find the tool source code in <https://github.com/MediaTek-Labs/mt76x7-uploader>.